Adding USB drive to Ubuntu Server for Docker Containers to use. Server running on a Mac Mini 2012 16Gb ram, 1Tb SSD Drive & 1Tb USB

 - Replace

-with the UUID from theblkid
+your-drive-uuidwith the UUID from theblkidcommand. - Replace

-with the filesystem type of your drive (e.g.,ntfs
+ext4with the filesystem type of your drive (e.g.,ntfs,vfat,ext4). - Save and Exit:

 - Press

-to save. - Press
+Ctrl + O, thenEnterto save. - Press

-to exit. - Test the
+Ctrl + Xto exit. - Test the

 sudo mount -a